Syllabus of the Subject: Transport Corridor Europe-Caucasus-Asia (TRACECA).

 Asian regional economic communities related to the Transport Corridor Europe-Caucasus-Asia (TRACECA).

-Armenia, Azerbaijan, Belarus, Kazakhstan, Kyrgyzstan,
+Afghanistan, Azerbaijan, China, Kazakhstan, Kyrgyzstan, Mongolia,

-As an EU member is a beneficiary of the EU Free trade agreements with Moldova, Colombia, Ukraine, Mexico, Georgia, South Korea, the ASEAN, Egypt, Jordan, Lebanon...
+As an EU member is a beneficiary of the EU trade agreements with Moldova, Colombia, Ukraine, Mexico, Georgia, South Korea, the ASEAN, Egypt, Jordan, Lebanon...